 We start off in Ravello, in the gardens of the Villa Rufolo.
-Breath in the fragrance of lemons, jasmine and sea and gaze at the little towns dotting the coast far below.
+Breathe in the fragrance of lemons, jasmine and sea and gaze at the little towns dotting the coast far below.
 It is down there we will head.

 You have two options, the one leaves from just outside the entrance to the Villa Rufolo but the longer one, which I prefer, starts just after the Villa Eva.
 It should take you about 90 minutes.